AnozieChibuike/TVcodecTransformer/README.md

 # Intro

-This project is all about converting your video files that are not supported by your TV(mostly) or devices to a supported format / codec all for free..
+This project is all about converting your video files that are not supported by your TV(mostly) or devices to a supported format / codec all for free...

 ## STEPS